veertuinc/anka-docs/anka-virtualization-cli/graphics-acceleration-apple-metal.md

 ---

 {{< hint warning >}}
-The host macOS should always be either newer or the same version as VMs running PG to avoid incompatibilities between the Apple metal APIs.
-We also recommend the latest Big Sur or higher versions.
+Big Sur Users: The host macOS should always be either newer or the same version as VMs running PG to avoid incompatibilities between the Apple metal APIs.
 {{< /hint >}}

 ### Intel